 Official Synopsis: EMMA, a timeless love story from one of the most widely read writers of all time, is a musical that will entice modern audiences to fall in love again with one of Jane Austen’s most adored characters.
 Paul Gordon’s critically acclaimed stage adaptation re-imagines Austen’s classic in mid-century modern yet keeps the language intact.

-Where to Watch: Stream on Prime Video.
-Rent/buy on streamingmusicals.com.
+Where to Watch: Rent/buy on streamingmusicals.com and Prime Video.

 Why You Should Watch: I have not seen this musical, but it sounds like a fun watch.
 If you enjoy modern adaptations or are a fan of musicals, now is the perfect time to check this stage adaptation out.